vegardkv/vkv-ccs-scripts/docs/scripts/co2_containment.rst

 ----------------------------
 Example of how the output CSV file is structured:

-.. list-table:: CSV file of CO2 mass (kg)
+.. list-table:: CSV file of CO2 mass (tons)
    :widths: 25 25 25 25 25 25 25 25 25 25
    :header-rows: 1